|Anchor||RG Score||RG Score|

 For more information, go to: https://www.researchgate.net/publicprofile.RGScoreFAQ.html

-As it is a dynamic score, such fluctuations are normal.
 Please note that the RG score is a relative score.
 This means that it takes the scores and interactions of every researcher into account when producing a relative rating of your contributions.
 For example, if your contributions are less than the average of all users that week, your RG Score could decrease or remain constant.
 Please also make sure that your publications are linked to their journals correctly.
 Please also make sure that any articles published in journals are correctly linked to the journal they were published in.
 See Editing and deleting research for more information about linking your publications to their journals.

 It is recalculated once per week, so depending on your interactions and the content you have added to your profile, it is likely that your new score will appear with the next update.